Currently seeking physician, psychologist, and other doctorally prepared clinician fellowship applicants!

 Academic Affiliations: Boston University (BU) – School of Medicine

 Fellowship Site Focus: Training a new generation of clinical scholars who are well-positioned to serve as VA leaders and experts in women Veterans Health.
-An important strength is an interdisciplinary collaboration between General Internal Medicine/Women’s Health and the Women’s Health Sciences Division of the National Center for PTSD.
-This has produced combined clinical programs, presentations and publications.
+An important strength of our program is our Women’s Health Sciences Division of the National Center for PTSD.
+This has produced combined clinical programs, presentations, and publications.
 Recent graduates have gone on to academic roles in research, education and administration.

 Fellowship Site Goal: Produce clinical researchers who are qualified to function as independent clinician investigators in women’s health and prepare medical educators for academic roles within VA and beyond.

-Research Foci: PTSD; trauma exposure and health outcomes; cancer prevention; and gender disparities.
+Research Foci: PTSD; trauma exposure and health outcomes; and gender disparities.

 Fellowship Related Websites: VA Boston Healthcare System Women Veterans and PTSD National Center Women’s Health Sciences Division